wikimedia/operations-software-netbox/docs/configuration/security.md

 Default: `False`

 !!! note
-    The default value of this parameter changed from true to false in NetBox v4.3.0.
+    The default value of this parameter changed from `True` to `False` in NetBox v4.3.0.

 If disabled, the values of API tokens will not be displayed after each token's initial creation.
 A user **must** record the value of a token prior to its creation, or it will be lost.
 Note that this affects _all_ users, regardless of assigned permissions.